Here’s what I packed in my hospital bag for labor and post-delivery, along with what I packed for our baby and what my husband brought.

 When I was planning for our hospital stay, I found other blog posts with hospital bag packing lists helpful, so I wanted to share my list as well.
-I mostly referenced the hospital bag packing list from my doula since she’s been along for thousands of births, and then added a few other “nice to haves” but very likely not “must haves,” e.g. slippers, some makeup, blankets, based on what I saw other people pack.
+I mostly referenced the hospital bag packing list from my doula since she’s been along for thousands of births, and then added a few other “nice to haves”, e.g. slippers, some makeup, blankets, based on what I saw other people pack.
 (Just like pregnancy must haves, hospital must-haves are also subjective!)
-I just wanted to be comfortable!!
+I just wanted to be comfortable.
 Plus, I figured I could always leave stuff in the car as well and then just have my husband or doula grab it if I wanted it.
 I think I liked packing for the hospital even more than registering for the baby!
 We ended up staying in the hospital for five days so I was extra grateful for some of these comforting items!

 Hospital bag packing list for mom, baby and dad

 My doula had great advice to pack two bags: one for things I’d want during labor and one for things I’d use after delivery.
 That way, if/when you move rooms, it’s less to pack up.
 So I packed all my labor stuff in my large weekender bag and my post-delivery stuff in a smaller tote when I was getting close to 37 weeks pregnant so that I’d be ready whenever baby was!
 BTW, doula’s are AMAZING.
 Ours helps us create a great birth plan, and also helped us a TON after I delivered.